• Skip to primary navigation

 Jump to Recipe

-Don't think carrots are boring.
-I have an excellent tip for you to make a quick sandwich with a spread of carrots and cheese on top, briefly roasted in the oven.
-The simplicity and taste of this recipe will surprise you!
+Don't underestimate carrots!
+I have an excellent tip for a quick and delicious sandwich: spread grated carrots and cheese on top of your bread and briefly roast it in the oven.
+The simplicity and taste of this healthy, veggie-packed recipe will surprise you!
+Perfect for a quick snack or light lunch.

 Cheese carrot sandwich broiled in the oven, served on a plate with a fork.